Meteorite-Studio/Madwork/README.md

 ‎

 ## 💬 Developers Discussion
-### Madwork UI Plugin PRO+, will release in August 10, 2023 (⚙💻All PRO+ Components comes with code!)
+### 📎 Madwork UI Plugin PRO+, will release in August 10, 2023 (⚙💻All PRO+ Components comes with code!)
-### Madwork UI Lite, will be received longer update in August 28, 2023
+### 📎 Madwork UI Lite, will be received longer update in August 28, 2023
+### 📎 Madwork UI Lite, will be available globally in July 31, 2023